Jony635/Automated-Builds-with-Appveyor/docs/README.md

 1. Go to the site above.
 2. Choose Hosted - Sign Up for free option.

----

-![Sign Up](/docs/images/Sign%20up.png?raw=true)

----

 3. Choose free plan, and a way to sign up.
 (I always prefer registering with my email and password but you can use the other options too).

----
+4. That is all!
+Now you can log in with your account credentials.

+![Sign Up](/docs/images/Sign%20up.png?raw=true)
 ![Email + Password](/docs/images/email+password.png?raw=true)

----